Navy SEAL who killed Bin Laden calls Trump's military parade 'third-world bulls---''

 The U.S. Navy SEAL who killed Usama bin Laden is not a fan of President Trump's call for a military parade in Washington, and he made his opinion clear on the commander-in-chief's favorite social media forum.

-Robert O'Neill, who is also a Fox News contibutor, tweeted Thursday that the idea floated by Trump, whose campaign he supported, is not something the world's lone superpower should soncider.
+Robert O'Neill, who is also a Fox News contibutor, tweeted Thursday that the idea floated by Trump, whose campaign he supported, is not something the world's lone superpower should consider.

 "A military parade is third world bulls---," O'Neill tweeted.
 "We prepare.
 We deter.
 We fight.
 Stop this conversation."